sorbet/sorbet/.github/ISSUE_TEMPLATE/bug-rbi.md

 Feel free to open an issue!
 But the issue will likely get fixed faster if you change the RBI files yourself.

+To make filling out this form faster:

+1. Create a program showing the bug on https://sorbet.run
+2. Find the "Examples ..." button in the top right
+3. Click "Create issue with example" in the dropdown menu

+This will pre-populate most of the form below.

 -->